cicada-lang/causality/docs/articles/vol-2--patterns-of-plausible-inference.md

 TODO

-- **Xie:** Is it possible to use the geometrical interpretion to view the reasoning in this chapter?
+- **Xie:** Is it possible to use the geometric interpretion to view the reasoning in this chapter?

-  Maybe for geometrical interpretion to be applicable, the random variables must be viewed as attributes or properties some objects.
+  Maybe for geometric interpretion to be applicable, the random variables must be viewed as attributes or properties some objects.